Back to all Advice

 New and aspiring faculty

-The Awesomest 7-Year Postdoc or: How I Learned to Stop Worrying and Love the Tenure-Track Faculty Life This article on finding balance in academic careers was revelatory for me.
-I recommend it to anyone who fears the lifestyle costs of an academic career.
+The Awesomest 7-Year Postdoc or: How I Learned to Stop Worrying and Love the Tenure-Track Faculty Life Radhika Nagpal writes eloquently about finding balance in academic careers.
+This was revelatory when I first read it, and I highly recommend it to anyone who fears the lifestyle costs of an academic career.

 David Evans web page His how to live in paradise guide is a thought-provoking reminder that grad school and academic careers can be great, despite the problems and stresses.
 The page links to many other thought-provoking items, even if I don't agree with all of them.